Thanks for dropping by to find out more about our weekly podcast which puts the passion of South Australia on centre stage!

 The Adelaide Show is a weekly program recorded on location in Adelaide and in regional ares.
 It was originally named Another Boring Thursday Night In Adelaide as a provocative challenge to people who lazily labelled Adelaide as boring.

-In its current iteration, our guest becomes the third co-host and is involved not only in an expanded interview but also:
+In its current iteration, our guest becomes a co-host and is involved not only in an expanded interview but also:

 - tastes our South Australian Drink Of The Week